beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 Any time an ETS is updated this needs to be propagated. `Central.cache_put` and `Central.cache_delete` are two functions to help with this.

 ##### PID store
 Various services place their PID into ETS, this should be changed to be a Registry.
+Long term we might want to swap to a pool system and things being in a Registry will make this easier.

 ##### PubSub.broadcast
 Currently we use `broadcast` but in some cases we might need to either include the node with the data or use `broadcast_local`.
 One example would be achievements, we don't want to double-count them.